ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/ID-File-Structure/readme.md

 In the ASCII strings each word contains two characters, the high order byte the first, the low order byte the second.

 The 32-bit values are given with low order word first.

+A python program to read the current settings is included in this directory.